nerc-project/nerc-docs/docs/get-started/cost-billing/billing-faqs.md

 ??? question "9.
 Are we Invoicing Storage using ColdFront Requests or resource usage?"

     a.
-Storage is invoiced based on Coldfront Requests.
+Storage is invoiced based on [Coldfront Requests](../get-an-allocation.md#how-to-request-a-new-resource-allocation).

     b.
 When you request additional storage through Coldfront, invoicing on that additional storage will occur when your request is fulfilled.
-When you request a decrease in storage through Coldfront, your invoicing will adjust accordingly when your request is made.
+When you request a decrease in storage through [Request change using ColdFront](../get-an-allocation.md#request-change-to-resource-allocation-to-an-existing-project), your invoicing will adjust accordingly when your request is made.
 In both cases 'invoicing' means 'accumulate hours for whatever storage quantity was added or removed'.

     For example: